Port Liberté, Jersey City

 Port Liberté is a section of Jersey City located on Caven Point, formerly one of the last natural sand beaches on the Upper New York Bay.
 The community is a European style village located along the western side of Upper New York Bay.
 The community has canals, gardens, playgrounds, and a restaurant.
 The many luxury condominiums and townhouses offer views of Manhattan and the Statue of Liberty.
 In addition, many of the residences have canals on the back making the village perfect for boating.
 Many of the canals are also lined with walkways, gardens, and docks.
 The Liberty National Golf Club and the Caven Point section of Liberty State Park neighbor the development on the north and east respectively, and are accessible via the Hudson River Waterfront Walkway.

 Transportation

-NY Waterway-operated ferries travel to the Battery Maritime Building in Manhattan.
+NY Waterway-operated ferries travel to Pier 11/Wall Street in Manhattan on weekdays during the morning and evening commuter periods.

 The 981 Port Liberte-Grove Street bus used to serve the area before it was discontinued on May 29, 2010.
 The development owners have expanded their own shuttle service in response.

+Jersey City took over ownership and operations of the ferry terminal in 2023.
+Upon taking control of operations, the city partially subsidized the original fare from $13 to $8.